aura-nw/mainnet-artifacts/Foundation-delegation-program/delegation-round2.md

-# Aura Network Foundation Delegation Round 2 (DRAFT)
+# Aura Network Foundation Delegation Round 2

-This document provides a draft version of the Aura Network Foundation Delegation Program.
+This document presents the Aura Network Foundation Delegation Program round 2.
 If you have good suggestions, there are several channels where we are online almost all the time:

 - Aura Network [Discord](https://docs.aura.network/validator/running-a-fullnode): either tag us on the main or dm @eledra or @kienvc.
 - Twitter: [@EledraNguyen](https://twitter.com/EledraNguyen)